Producing slow light in warm alkali vapor using electromagnetically induced transparency

-In our experiments a dual-output waveform generator created twin phase-locked identical 80 MHz, 1 V signals which are each amplified using a standard RF amplifier to drive each AOM with a single-pass efficiency of $\sim 70\%$.
+To drive the AOMs a dual-output waveform generator which creates twin phase-locked identical 80 MHz, 1 V signals is used.
+Before feeding to the AOM, each signal is amplified using a standard RF amplifier.
 Planoconvex lenses of focal length 30 cm are placed on either side of each AOM, with the AOM crystal located at the common focal spot.
-In our experiments, the -1 order is retroreflected by a quarter wave plate and mirror back through the AOM.
-Thus the -2 order is orthogonally polarized to the incident beam and counter-propagates along the incident beam path.
-The double-passed and incident beams are separated by a polarizing beamsplitter, PBS 2 for the pump and PBS 3 for the probe in Fig.~\ref{fig:optlayout}.

-Details for the fine-tuning of the coupling and probe beams into resonance with their respective transitions are provided in the Supplementary Notes, Sec.
-S3.